 Manually reviewing the individual logs of all the components simply doesn’t scale.
 To help out with investigations and troubleshooting, many log management tools have been developed to centrally collect logs and analyze large amounts of data in realtime.

-Logs and Metrics Explained
+Logs vs Metrics

 Before we continue on, it may be a good idea to understand the difference between logs and metrics.